NSCC-Slovakia/NCC_HPC-FineTuning-Examples/README.md

 1. **Use an Existing Singularity Image**: Utilize the existing Singularity image named `pt-2.3_llm.sif`, which contains all the necessary libraries.
 2. **Create a New Singularity Image**: Follow the instructions below to create a new Singularity image.

-Also some of the scripts require that you have account and the [access token](https://huggingface.co/docs/hub/en/security-tokens) generated at the [Hugging Face](https://huggingface.co/) website.
-The token is used to access some models.
-The token should be added to the code as a string as shown at the [access token](https://huggingface.co/docs/hub/en/security-tokens).

 ### Instructions for Creating a New Singularity Image:

 - **Singularity**: Ensure you have Singularity-CE version 3.10 or higher installed.